GanjinZero/BioBART/README.md

 # BioBART
-BioBART: Pretraining and Evaluation of A Biomedical Generative Language Model
+BioBART: Pretraining and Evaluation of A Biomedical Generative Language Model [ACL-BioNLP 2022]

 # Model Checkpoints